matblair/COMP90024-Twitter-Project/README.md

 sudo apt-get install python-swiftclient

 ###Related Applications
 These related applications are required for deployment of this system as a whole.
-They are kept in seperate repos for ease of development and deployment.
+They are kept in separate repos for ease of development and deployment.

 - [Analysis API](https://github.com/matblair/COMP90024-Analysis-Api)
 - [Graph API](https://github.com/matblair/COMP90024-Graph-API)